stardog-union/stardog-blog/content/posts/2017-extended-solutions.md

 :Jane   | 1963-11-03 | :Eve
 ```

-In these results the names of a single person is spread over multiple rows.
+In these results the names of a single person are spread over multiple rows.

+{{% figure src="http://images.metmuseum.org/CRDImages/ma/original/DP-824-001.jpg" class="inliner" %}}

 To go beyond tabular results we first need to change the definition of a
 solution such that a variable can be mapped to an array of values or to another